readdy/readdy/README.md

 ```
 ### Building

-Before building, it should be noted that the build process will download
-boost and store it in a cache directory.
-Per default, this is "${CMAKE_BINARY_DIR}/download/external/boost", where CMAKE_BINARY_DIR corresponds to the directory in which cmake was executed.

 Build by conda-build:
-  1. Optionally set the boost cache dir by setting the *environment* variable "BOOST_DOWNLOAD_CACHE_DIR".
-  2. Install conda-build and then execute the conda recipe:
+> Install conda-build and then execute the conda recipe:
 ```bash
 conda install conda-build
 conda-build PATH_TO_READDY/tools/conda-recipe